jpmcb/Sample-WASM-App/README.md

 # Sample-WASM-App
-A simple WASM app served by through Go
+This simple WASM app uses a C `.wasm` binary and some javascript injection to perform a basic operation.